sign-language-processing/sign-language-processing.github.io/src/index.md

 Interestingly, in gloss-to-text they show that using the sign language recognition (video-to-gloss) system output outperforms using the gold annotated glosses.

 Building on the code published by @yin2020better, @todo TODO show it is beneficial to pre-train these translation models using augmented monolingual spoken langaugea corpora.
 They try three different approaches for data augmentation:
 (1) Back-translation;
-(2) General text-to-gloss rules, including lemmatization, word reordering, and dropping of words; (3) Language pair specific rules, that augment the spoken language syntax to its corresponding sign langauge syntax.
+(2) General text-to-gloss rules, including lemmatization, word reordering, and dropping of words; (3) Language pair specific rules, that augment the spoken language syntax to its corresponding sign language syntax.
 When pretraining, all augmentations show improvements over the baseline for both RWTH-PHOENIX-Weather-2014T (DGS) and NCSLGR (ASL).